-Often, what draws people to regional areas is the sense of community.
+Often, what draws people to studying in regional Australia is the sense of community.
 When you enrol in a course with a smaller institution, you’ll likely know the names of everyone in your class and develop a strong bond with your classmates.
 This helps create a ‘home away from home’ sense of belonging, making it easier to find friends, settle in, and join a significant support network.

 Meet Caspar, a student of Early Childhood Education and Care at South Regional TAFE in Bunbury, WA

 Caspar began his pathway to the CHC50113 Diploma of Early Childhood Education and Care (ECEC) at Bunbury campus, South Regional TAFE (RTO 52790).
 He hails from Taiwan, where he worked as a high school teacher.
 Caspar relocated to Australia to study a course related to his profession; hence why he picked Early Childhood Education and Care.